rafaeldeflon/Titanic_ML_kaggle_challenge/README.md

 ## The files

-This repository has 5 csv's files: gender_sumission (the archive model of submission for the challenge), test (the test data for the ML models), train (the Titanic's passengers data) and the 2 archives built for submission on kaggle.
+This repository has 5 csv's files: gender_sumission (the file model of submission for the challenge), test (the test data for the ML models), train (the Titanic's passengers data) and the 2 files built for submission on kaggle.

 ## The models